rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 It is important that use of registered mDNS hostnames is limited in time and/or scope.
 Indefinitely reusing the same mDNS hostname candidate would provide applications an even more reliable tracking mechanism than the private IP addresses that this specification is designed to hide.
-The use of registered mDNS hostnames SHOULD be scoped by origin, and SHOULD have the lifetime of the page.
+In the case of a web application, the use of registered mDNS hostnames SHOULD be scoped by the web application origin, and SHOULD have the lifetime of the page executing the web application.

 Specific Browsing Contexts
 ----------------------------